arildj78/ArcticProtoKiCadLib/README.md

-# LaviairKiCadLibrary
+# Arctic Proto KiCadLibrary
-Schematic symbols and footprints for KiCad in use on all Laviair projects
+Schematic symbols and footprints for KiCad in use on all Arctic Proto projects